 Go snowmobiling on a glacier

 Pick a glacier (any glacier), then book a snowmobiling tour for an exhilarating ride across a winter wonderland of magical proportions.

 Book a jeep tour to Landmannalaugar

-Landmannalaugar – which lies in the highlands of Iceland – is a spectacular region that will leave you hypnotised by its colourful mountain range and never-ending lava fields.
-To get there you’ll have to navigate hazardously bumpy gravel roads and traverse rivers, but making the journey is half the fun.
+Landmannalaugar — which lies in the highlands of Iceland — is a spectacular region that will leave you hypnotised by its colourful mountain range and never-ending lava fields.
+To get there, you’ll need to navigate some hazardously bumpy gravel roads and traverse a couple of rivers — but that’s all part of the experience!

 Tuck in to an Icelandic hotdog

-Do you have anything to add to our list of ten top things to do in Iceland?
+Do you have any suggestions to add to our list of ten top things to do in Iceland?
 We would love to hear from you.
-Please leave us a comment.
+Please leave a comment below.

 Additional images: Bigstock/Photodune

 About the writer